simcard0000/dotfiles/README.md

     |🟰|⬇️|🟰|❌|

 ### Other Applications
-This is a list of everything I have installed on my machine.
-Most of these apps I use often, however there are some that I no longer open - so this list needs to eventually get pruned.
+This is a list of things I have installed on my computer; however, it is not exhaustive.
+Most of these apps I use often, but there are some that I no longer open - so this list needs to eventually get pruned.

 * Office 365 Suite (Word, PowerPoint, OneNote, etc.) → [get from UWaterloo](https://uwaterloo.ca/microsoft-365/)
 * [Adobe Acrobat DC/Reader (free version)](https://www.adobe.com/ca/acrobat/pdf-reader.html)